-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2017-18)
+Opportunities for Parental Involvement (School Year 2018-19)

 Parents at El Portal have many opportunities for involvement and are highly visible on our campus.
 Parents and other relatives of our students are actively recruited and seen working on our campus.
 They volunteer daily in our library and in our classrooms.
 Families at El Portal understand that it is the partnership between home and school which creates a strong and positive learning environment for our students.
-Parents and community members are volunteer readers one hour a week on campus.
+Parents and community members are often found volunteering on our campus.
 Our local junior high and high school students also volunteer time on our campus.
 When augmented by the expertise and caring of the teachers and staff at school, we are able to ensure a safe and industrious environment for our children, every day.
-On any given day, a visitor to El Portal will find numerous volunteers working in classrooms or on campus to help accomplish our goals for the week, the month, and the year.
+On any given day, a visitor to El Portal will find numerous volunteers working in classrooms and around school to help accomplish our goals for the week, the month, and the year.

-Through our very active Parent Teacher Association (PTA), parents sponsor many programs on our campus: Spring Fair, Red Ribbon Week, special gradelevel programs, fund-raisers that support our field trips and assemblies, Science on the Go, Family Nights, Family Picnic, and class parties are some of the many activities that take place through our PTA.
+Through our very active Parent Teacher Association (PTA), parents sponsor many programs: Spring Fair, Red Ribbon Week, special grade-level programs, fund-raisers that support our field trips and assemblies, Science on the Go, Family Nights, Family Picnic, and class parties are some of the many activities that take place through our PTA.
 Room Parents also help throughout in planning special events for our children.
 Parents are also involved in our English Language Advisory Committee (ELAC) and School Site Council (SSC).
 Parent involvement on our campus is an integral part of the success of our campus programs.